Sourdough Pumpkin Pancakes with Cinnamon Honey Butter

 • Pumpkin Pie Spice: Use a premade blend or make your own with ginger, allspice, cinnamon, nutmeg, and cloves.

 • Ground Cinnamon: Complements the pumpkin puree perfectly.
+It is used in the pancakes and the honey butter.

 • Pumpkin Puree: Be sure to use pumpkin puree, not pumpkin pie filling.
 I buy pumpkin puree, but you can also make your own.